|

 Nevertheless, the JASON team was asked to consider a funding proposal from US company GravWave to the DIA that claimed humans could generate strong gravitational waves on Earth, using the Gertsenshtein effect.

 This describes how electromagnetic waves travelling through a very strong magnetic field can be converted into gravitational waves.
+When the JASON team did the maths, however, results were not good for the plan's supporters.

 The technique is so inefficient that it would take longer than the lifetime of the universe for every power station on Earth to produce a gravitational wave with the energy of one ten millionth of a Joule.
 Accelerating a spacecraft at 10 metres per second squared, a rate that just exceeds the pull of Earth's gravity, would require 1025 times (a 1 followed by 25 zeroes) the electricity output of the world.
 The report (pdf format) concludes: "These proposals belong to the realm of pseudo-science, not science."